EfeSenerr/github-copilot-hands-on-labs/docs/hands-on/mcp-server-starter.md

 ### MCP Server Issues

-#### Server not showing up in VS Code
+Server not showing up in VS Code:

   1. Check your `.vscode/mcp.json` file syntax
   2. Make sure the path to your project is absolute and not relative
   3. Verify your server builds and runs without errors (`uv run weather.py` or `npm run build && node build/index.js`)
   4. Restart the MCP server from the configuration file

-#### Tool calls failing silently
+Tool calls failing silently:

-If GitHub Copilot attempts to use the tools but they fail:

   1. Check the VS Code output panel for MCP-related errors
   2. Verify your server builds and runs without errors
   3. Test your server independently by running it directly
   4. Try restarting the MCP server

 ### Weather API Issues

-#### Error: Failed to retrieve grid point data
+Error: Failed to retrieve grid point data means either:

-This usually means either:

   1. The coordinates are outside the US
   2. The NWS API is having issues
   3. You're being rate limited

-**Fix:**
+To Fix:

   - Verify you're using US coordinates
   - Add a small delay between requests
   - Check the NWS API status page

-#### Error: No active alerts for [STATE]
+Error: No active alerts for [STATE]

-This isn't an error - it just means there are no current weather alerts for that state.
+  - This isn't an error - it just means there are no current weather alerts for that state.
 Try a different state or check during severe weather.

 <!-- !!! tip "Debugging Tips"
     **Use VS Code's output panel and terminal to debug issues.** The MCP server logs will show you exactly what's happening when tools are called. -->